 Any money you plan to allocate to a short-term goal, which will take place over the next one or two years, is best kept in cash, says Benz.
 Since there is no chance of the value decreasing, “cash is the best option, even if inflation is a risk factor,” he says.
 In general, having an emergency fund is good.
 However, having too much cash can slow down the growth of your overall wealth.

+Investing in gold in a Roth IRA can be a great way to diversify your portfolio and protect against inflation.
 If you are looking for a longer-term investment option, you may want to consider a Gold IRA rollover, which can help you avoid costly Gold IRA rollover fees.
 If you are looking for a longer-term investment option, consider a Gold IRA rollover with low fees.
 This can be a great way to diversify your portfolio and hedge against inflation without incurring high Gold IRA rollover fees.
 There are definitely some benefits to having cash in cash.
 When the stock market is in free fall, holding cash helps you avoid further losses.
 Even if the stock market doesn't fall on a particular day, there's always a chance that it may have fallen or will fall tomorrow.

 This possibility is known as systematic risk and can be completely avoided by keeping effective.